msievers/servizio/README.md

 ### A service object *does one thing*

 A service object should hold the business logic to perform one action, e.g. to change a users password.
-It should star with a verb (but your mileage may vary).
+It should start with a verb (but your mileage may vary).
 When used with rails, the should be homed in ```app/services```.
 In order to keep things organzied, subdirectories/modules should be used, e.g. ```app/services/user/change_password``` which corresponds to ```User::ChangePassword```.

 Generally subdirectories/modules holding services should be named with the singular noun, representing the object they manipulate, e.g. ```app/services/user/...``` not ```users```, resulting in ```User::ChangePassword``` not ```Users::...``` That way, things are consistent with the rails naming convention regarding models.